 Note that, while there is a one-to-one correspondence between CLSs and unit cells, a CLS $\ket{\phi_{n}}$ is generally spread over $U\geq 1$ cells, where the positive integer $U$ is the so called {\it class} of the CLS set \cite{maimaiti_universal_2019}.
 In the special case $U=1$, each $\ket{\phi_n}$ is entirely localized within the $n$th cell so that the CLSs do not overlap in space and are thus orthogonal, \ie $ \braket{\phi_{n}}{\phi_{n'}}=\delta_{nn'}$ (an instance is the double-comb lattice of \ref{fig:lattices}).
 For $U\ge 2$, instead, CLSs necessarily overlap in space with one another, which remarkably causes them to be generally {\it non-orthogonal}.

-It is easy to convince oneself that for a 1D (generally multipartite) lattice CLSs of class $U=2$ are such that each CLS overlaps only its two nearest-neighbour CLSs, being orthogonal to the all the remaining ones (an instance is the sawtooth lattice of \ref{fig:saw} which we will discuss shortly).
-For 2D lattices, it is easier to think of class $U$ as a 2D vector of integer components, describing how many cells the CLS is spread over along either direction.
-For instance, if $U=(2,2)$ the CLS will overlap only its nearest-neighbours along each direction (an instance being the checkerboard lattice of \ref{fig:checkerboard} to be discussed later on).
+It is easy to understand that, for a 1D (generally multipartite) lattice, CLSs of class $U=2$ are such that each CLS overlaps only its two nearest-neighbor CLSs, being orthogonal to the all the remaining ones (an instance is the sawtooth lattice of \ref{fig:saw} which we will discuss shortly).
+In such a case, the overlap between a pair of CLSs thus reads